a327ex/www/content/posts/super_people_design_review.md

 The auto chess formula where you have to combine different units to gain bonuses and also take care of your economy has a good mix of both traits in it.
 Finding out about new classes, new builds and combos, etc, appeals to the highly open, whereas building an economy, figuring out when to spend vs. when to save appeals to the highly conscientious.

-In general any time you have accumulation of resources you're appealing more to the more conscientious because that's just what they enjoy.
-The reason they like grinding in MMOs, or why they like gacha games, and so on, comes from this same place of accumulating resources over time.
-Many people are highly motivated by this particular aspect in games.
+In general any time you have accumulation of resources you're appealing to the more conscientious because that's something they really enjoy.
+This is one of the reasons why they like grinding in MMOs, or gacha games, or ARPGs and so on.

-It's also very clear that this is the case with roguelites, for which there's a big divide from a high level design perspective: "pure" roguelites and roguelites with progress between runs.
-The pure ones appeal more to the highly open, whereas the ones with progress in between runs appeal more to the highly conscientious.
-This also explains why most gamedevs prefer the pure roguelites, since gamedevs tend to be higher in openness (as that's what's necessary to be a creative person).
+This is also very visible with roguelites, for which there's a big divide from a high level design perspective of "pure" roguelites vs. roguelites with cumulative progress between runs.
+The pure ones appeal more to the highly open, whereas the ones with cumulative progress appeal more to the highly conscientious.
+This also explains why most gamedevs prefer the pure ones, as gamedevs tend to be higher in openness (since that's what's needed to be a creative person).

-The solution that devs settled on was to keep each run relatively pure, but to have unlocks between runs that get added to the pool of items added.
-This appeals to the conscientious nature in people since they are "building" something in between runs, but without actually letting power leak into them.
-This is an example of a good solution that is harmonius for all personality types, even though the games with actual progress between runs (like say Hades) will appeal more strongly to the highly conscientious.
+The solution that most devs settled on that felt less wrong was to keep each run relatively pure, but to have unlocks between runs that get added to some pool of items.
+This appeals to the conscientious nature in people since they are "building" something in between runs, but without actually letting power leak into each run, thus keeping them pure.
+This is an example of a good solution that is harmonious for all personality types, even though the games with actual progress between runs (like say Hades) will appeal more strongly to the highly conscientious.

 And this is also without taking into account that a roguelite by itself is a highly open type of game since it's all about exploration and variety and so on.
 For a roguelite that goes very hard on appeal to the highly open we can look at Noita: